 Google Tag Assistant – A Free Chrome Extension

 The Google tag assistant is a free Chrome extension.
-It is helpful to perform a check whether or not your tags are firing properly or if it needs editing.
-Below is the screenshot of google tag assistant that I have installed in my chrome browser.
+It is helpful to perform a check whether or not your tags are firing correctly or if it needs editing.
+Below is the screenshot of the Google tag assistant that I have installed in my chrome browser.

-The google tag assistant uses Green, Blue & Red color system to indicate the health of your tags.
-Green means all of your tags are working, blue means GTA has suggestions to improve a tag and red means it’s not working.
+The Google tag assistant uses a Green, Blue & Red color system to indicate the health of your tags.
+Green means all of your tags are working, blue means GTA has suggestions to improve a tag, and red means it’s not working.

 Check all your tags using GTA, and when it appears that all tags are firing correctly, you can go ahead and publish them.
 Hit the Submit button in the upper right corner on the GTM dashboard, enter a name and description for the new container version, and publish it.

 Every time you make a new tag, trigger, variable, filter, or any small change in the existing properties in GTM, it will ask to review the changes, save and publish them.
 This way, you will create new versions of your container every time you save.

 Readers who read this article also read …